cilkplus/cilkplus.github.com/index.md

 Most software and hardware requirements are the same as for [LLVM](http://llvm.org/docs/GettingStarted.html#requirements).
 However, support is currently limited to 64 bit Linux and Mac OS X - see [status](#status) for details on supported configurations and known issues.

-CMake version 2.8.8 or greater is required to compile compiler-rt.
+CMake version 2.8.8 or greater is required to compile compiler-rt when using the recommended build process.
+Alternatively, it is also possible to use configure/make.

 ### Getting the source code